ioccc-src/winner/2001/anonymous/README.md

 If the program cannot be run (for instance under macOS as an ELF file) then the program will fail to execute it and might not even touch it.

-### WARNING on note from the author
+### A 2023 note about the warning from the author:

-The author suggested that this will somewhat destroy the binaries this touches but others did not observe this.
-It does indeed modify the files as the script below will show you (though not all files are modified: can you figure out why that is?) but others did not notice any problems in using them.
-Perhaps it's something he's not aware of possibly including the fact that the modification might or might not be complete.
-If you follow the try commands below you will notice that although the binaries do differ it's not many differences and the output of the supplementary program both before and after is the same.
-See the author's warning about this in their remarks.
+The author suggested that this *might* somewhat destroy the binaries this touches but after the fix of 2023 this was not observed (yet?).
+It does indeed modify the files (though not all files are modified: can you figure out why that is?) but using them after did not result in any problems.
+It could be that it's no longer known exactly what is supposed to happen and possibly that the modification might not be entirely correct for that reason though it does appear to be correct.

+## Judges' remarks:

+Is emulation the sincerest form of flattery?
+This small program does quite a lot of bit twiddling.

 ## Author's remarks: